Nasa28/Shooter-Game/README.md

 - Phaser 3
 - Jest

+## Design Process

+  At the end of day 2, I had some objectives going into day three;

+ * To make the game scalable and easy to play
+ * To build the core functionality of the game before adding other extra features.
+ * Implement the BootScene, PreloaderScene, TitleScene, and the MainScene to make the player move with control.

 ## Getting Started

 To run this project locally, make sure you have the following installed: